dav-mac/AI-on-Arm/README.md

 - [ ] Lecture 3 - ML Frameworks and Optimized Libraries
 - [ ] Lecture 4 - Optimization for CPU Inference

+**QUESTION** Can we recommend an order to consume the lectures/labs in?

+**QUESTION** - can we make the sequence explicit in the repo structure? e.g.,
+- 01-introduction/
+- 02-setup/
+- 03-first-program/
+- 04-advanced-topic/
+Maybe need to use folders to group the getting started steps and the jupyter notebook?
+Does this work though?

 ---

 ## 🚀 Start here 🚀